nehanavrange/LearningJava/README.md

 Iterator
 --------
-root interface , used to iterate to forward direction. hasnext() next() remove() through iterable method we get the reference of hasnext & next
+root interface , used to iterate to forward direction. hasNext() next() remove() through Iterable method we get the reference of hasNext & next

 List
 ----
 * Stores elements in indexed approach
-* can add duplicate elements (supports redudancy)
+* can add duplicate elements (supports redundancy)

 * ArryList
     * ArrayList is implemented as a resizable array.
     * As more elements are added to ArrayList, its size is increased dynamically.
     * It's elements can be accessed directly by using the get and set methods, since ArrayList is essentially an array.

-* Linkedlist
+* LinkedlList
     * LinkedList is implemented as a double linked list.
     * Its performance on add and remove is better than Arraylist, but worse on get and set methods.
     * Single vs double linked list